frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *Tabela 3 - Brute-Force, Recursive and Memoized Solutions Complexity Comparison*{: class="legend"}

 The situation may seem grim, with the brute-force approach holding the lead as our best solution so far.
 But don't lose hope just yet!
-We have a secret weapon up our sleeves: dynamic programming with tabulation.
+We have a secret weapon up our sleeves: Dynamic Programming with tabulation.

 #### Dynamic Programming: tabulation

 Think of it like this: we've been wandering through a maze, trying every path to find the treasure (our solution).
 The brute-force approach means we're checking every single path, even ones we've already explored.
 It's exhausting and time-consuming.

-But dynamic programming with tabulation is like leaving breadcrumbs along the way.
+But Dynamic Programming with tabulation is like leaving breadcrumbs along the way.
 As we explore the maze, we mark the paths we've already taken.
 This way, we avoid wasting time revisiting those paths and focus on new possibilities.
 It's a smarter way to navigate the maze and find the treasure faster.

 In the context of our problem, tabulation means creating a table to store solutions to smaller subproblems.
 As we solve larger problems, we can refer to this table to avoid redundant calculations.
 It's a clever way to optimize our solution and potentially find the treasure much faster.

 So, even though the brute-force approach may seem like the only option right now, don't give up!
 Attention!
 Spoiler Alert!
-With dynamic programming and tabulation, we can explore the maze more efficiently and hopefully find the treasure we've been seeking.
+With Dynamic Programming and tabulation, we can explore the maze more efficiently and hopefully find the treasure we've been seeking.

 ##### C++ code for Two-Sum problem using tabulation